 High speed internet with DSL

 1 gigabyte (GB) RAM, 2 GB or higher

 High speed internet with Cable or Fiber

 Most adjunct faculty are paid four times during Terms I and II (fall and spring) and twice during Term III (summer).
 However, if an adjunct instructor is teaching a class that does not meet for the traditional number of weeks, that pay schedule is adjusted accordingly.
-Pay dates are outlined on the Instructional Assignment Letter mailed each term to each adjunct instructor.
+Adjunct/Supplemental pay dates can be found on Payroll's web site.
+Pay information is outlined on the Instructional Assignment Letter mailed each term to each adjunct instructor.